typst/packages/packages/preview/finite/0.1.0/util.typ

 //  Bezier
 // =================================

+/// Compute a normal vector for a point on a quadratic bezier curve.
 #let quadratic-normal(a, b, c, t) = {
   let qd = quadratic-derivative(a, b, c, t) if vector.len(qd) == 0 {